DominikDD30/FlashLearnProject/README.md

 ## Visit Website  https://flashlearnproject.netlify.app/
-you can use predefined user to sign in
+i recommend to sign in as predefined user but you can create new account as well

 login: testowy